 Auto scaling

-Auto scaling is a feature that ACK provides to dynamically scale computing resources for your business in a cost-effective manner.
-Auto scaling is suitable for online workloads, large-scale computing and training tasks, GPU-accelerated deep learning tasks, model inference and model training tasks that use shared GPUs, and workloads whose load changes periodically.
-The following table describes the auto scaling components provided by ACK.
+Auto scaling is suitable for online workloads, large-scale computing and training tasks, GPU-accelerated deep learning, model inference and training with shared GPUs, and workloads with periodic load patterns.

 Observability